Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: The Linear Case

-subject to initial conditions $x(0) \in \real^n$ and bounded $\{u(t)\}_{t = \phi(0)}^0$. \new{For simplicity, we restrict our attention to the case of perfect sensing channel, as the generalization to sensing channels with time delay and bandwidth limitation does not change the controller or stability guarantees (c.f.
-Theorem~\ref{thm:psi}).} Assuming that the pair $(A, B)$ is \new{stabilizable}, we can use pole placement to find a linear feedback law $K:\real^n \to \real$ that makes~\eqref{eq:iss-assum} ISS.
-Moreover, $p(t)$ can be explicitly solved from~\eqref{eq:p} to obtain
+For simplicity, we restrict our attention to the perfect sensing case, with similar generalizations to sampled and delayed sensing as in Section~\ref{sec:sensing}.
+Assuming that the pair $(A, B)$ is stabilizable, we can use pole placement to find a linear feedback law $K:\real^n \to \real$ that \new{satisfies Assumption~\ref{assum}\ref{item:assum-iss}.} Moreover, $p(t)$ has the explicit form

 for all $t \ge \phi(0)$ and the closed-loop system takes the form